DataScienceProjectUni/PredictStockusingRedditandTwitter/README.md

 ## Limitations
-As we don't have the computational power then it limits our possibilities in terms of
+We don't have the computational power which limits our possibilities in terms of doing hourly data collection and sentiment analysis

 ## Project time schedule